njscholfield/framed-website/txt/favorites/modify.php.txt

     response($result, "Cannot delete favorite");
   }

-  function getFavorites() {
+  // Gets all favorites for a user and returns them as JSON function getFavorites() {
     global $connection;
     $query = "SELECT productID FROM FramedFavorites WHERE userID = {$_SESSION['userID']}";